If you are not sure whether or not to buy a foam roller then read on! Here we explain all you need to know.

-In an ideal world, an expert sports or deep tissue massage would always follow an intensive workout.
-However for the average amateur sportsman or woman, unfortunately, a personal masseuse isn’t a viable reality.
-This article can show you how to use a foam roller and which is the best foam roller for your needs.
+In an ideal world, expert sports or deep tissue massage would always follow an intensive workout.
+However for the average amateur sportsman or woman, a personal masseuse isn’t a viable reality.

 What is a foam roller?